sutanurath/MultiColorIconView/README.md

 If it doesn't work, please send me a email, sutanurath@gmail.com

-Please contribute if you have somthing.
+Please contribute if you have something.

 ### Limitations